WHAT IS BARK IN THE PARK?

 WHO BENEFITS FROM THIS EVENT?

 She is a paralyzed Dachshund, who was found abandoned in a trash bag in the middle of winter and now requires a wheelchair to get around.
-PVF provided the funds to have extensive, necessary dental surgery, which was brought on from years of neglect.
+Animal Care PA provided the funds to have extensive, necessary dental surgery, which was brought on from years of neglect.

-Scout was a barn cat at a local 4H club who had a serious infection in his foot, which led to the removal his left leg.
-PVF's fund stepped in to help Scout continue his work at the barn helping children learn about animal care through the 4H program!
+Scout was a barn cat at a local 4H club who had a serious infection in his foot, which lead to the removal his left leg.
+Animal Care PA's fund stepped in to help Scout continue his work at the barn helping children learn about animal care through the 4H program!

 Bobby Ray was found roadside with several traumatic injuries, including his spinal cord.
 He had a guarded prognosis, but after a few days of intensive treatment, his condition improved.
 No owners could be located, so once healed, he was adopted in to a new, loving home.